 Interviewers will test your readiness for this position, as well as your personality and attitude to work with a set of personal and behavioral questions.
-In this article we will have a look at eight questions, and suggest you how to answer each one.
+In this article we will have a look at eight questions, and suggest you how to answer each one, with one sample answer to help you out.
 And there will be also some surprise at the end… Let’s start!

 Why do you want to work as a probation officer?